Rodyb/devops-projects/pipelines/README.md

 cd pipelines/application
 docker compose up -d
 ````
 This will build and start the application stack in the background.
+If you navigate to your browser: [http://localhost:5100](http://localhost:5100)
+You will see the application that we are going to test.

 To stop and clean up: